Chewy, chocolaty bites loaded with granola, raisins and an undercurrent of peanut butter.

 Sure!
 Use homemade, your favorite brand, or the one that looks most tempting on the store shelf.

-Technically yes, but rapidly cooling the chocolate that way may cause streaks or splotches to appear on the surface, especially when the come to room temperature again.
+Technically yes, but rapidly cooling the chocolate that way may cause streaks or splotches to appear on the surface, especially when they come to room temperature again.
 No matter what, have the bites be at room temp. before eating them because they’re too hard to bite when chilled.

+Enjoy these indulgent nutty and chocolaty bites!
 The recipe is below, and if you need more chocolaty treats try these: